PyOCL/OpenCLGA/README.md

     ```
         Please note that you may not need to install virtualenv if you already installed it with python 2.7.

     * Step 2.
-Create a virtual environment for pyopencl.
-        Before install pyopencl, we may need to install XCode developer console tool with `xcode-select --install` command.
+Create a virtual environment for pyopencl: before install pyopencl, we may need to install XCode developer console tool with `xcode-select --install` command.
 If you already had it, you don't need to run it.
     ```
         $> python3 -m venv [NameOfEnv]
         $> source ./NameOfEnv/bin/activate